UlyssesZh/telepathic-sparkle/README.md

 Pinkie opened her eyes and gasped.
 "I feel... amazing!" she cried, bouncing up and down.

-Twilight grinned, relief washing over her.
+Starlight grinned, relief washing over her.
 "Pinkie, do you...?"

 Pinkie tilted her head.
 "Twitcha-twitch!"

-A flowerpot fell from a high shelf, missing them both by inches.
+A flowerpot fell from a high shelf, missing Starlight by inches.
 Pinkie caught it midair with a triumphant giggle.

-Twilight laughed, tears pricking her eyes.
+Twilight laughed and hugged Pinkie tightly, tears pricking her eyes.
 "You're back."

 ## Reflections

-Despite the success, Twilight could not shake her curiosity about Keeny.

-She sought out Princess Luna, hoping that the guardian of dreams might know more.

-In the cool quiet of the Canterlot gardens, Luna listened carefully.
-"I have visited Pinkie's dreams many times," Luna said, "but never did I encounter such a spirit.
-It is possible that Keeny slumbers when Pinkie dreams."

-Twilight thanked Luna, though it left her with more questions than answers.

-She visited Zecora again, and the zebra offered another riddle:

-"A spirit born of laughter's glow,<br>
-yet from whence she came, none shall know.<br>
-Seek not to chain what can't be caught,<br>
-lest all you love come to naught."

-Twilight sighed.
-Some mysteries, it seemed, were meant to remain unsolved.

-Back in Ponyville,
-Twilight met with Pinkie and told her everything she had learned.
+After the sentimental moment, Twilight told Pinkie and Starlight what she saw in Pinkie's mind just then.
 Pinkie listened quietly, then shrugged.

 "I never knew about Keeny," she said.